 Are you in the process of finding a new job?
 If you are, you may have job interviews already lined up.
-In fact, you may have already had some job interviews take place.
+You may have already had some job interviews take place.
 If that is the case, did you follow up with the interviewer or the employer in question?
 If follow-up contact, such as a telephone call, is an action that you have yet to take, you may want to examine your options.

 Although there are some advantages to following up after a job interview, you will also find that there are some disadvantages to doing so as well.
 As previously stated, an interview follow-up may help to create a good impression of yourself.
 What you need to know, however, is that this idea can work both ways.
 Some employers view follow-up phone calls as unnecessary distractions.
-If you were told to wait until you heard from the company, you would want refrain from making any follow-up contact, as your actions can have negative results.
+If they tell you to wait until you heard from the company, you would want to refrain from making any follow-up contact, as your actions can have negative results.